Sceptre/sceptre/docs/docs/architecture.md

                 - security-group.yaml
     ```

-- DevOps team who manage all the infrastructure for thier service
+- DevOps team who manage all the infrastructure for their service

     ```
     - config